 - Bring to a boil that you can’t stir down.

 - Stir in the liquid pectin and bring to a boil that you can’t stir down.
+Be sure to use every drop of pectin!
 Continue to boil 1 minute longer.

 - Ladle into hot sterilized jars, leaving 1/4 inch head-space.
 Be sure to wipe down the rim before placing the snap lid.